 In drafting and enforcing sign regulations local governments should be mindful of this case and the Supreme Court’s determination that content-based regulation of noncommercial signs must meet “strict scrutiny.”
 This decision does not, however, limit a local government’s ability to impose regulations that are unrelated to content.
 In its opinion the Court stated: “This decision will not prevent governments from enacting effective sign laws.
 The Town has ample content-neutral options available to resolve problems with safety and aesthetics, including regulating size, building materials, lighting, moving parts, and portability.”
 The U.S. Supreme Court’s decision is currently being interpreted and applied by lower courts across the country, which in some instances is raising more questions than answers; in the meantime, every community is encouraged to review its own sign regulations to make sure that they are as Reed-compliant as possible.

-Local governments that are concerned about the legality of their own sign regulations should work with their legal counsel to review those regulations in light of this decision and to ensure that the regulations are content neutral.
+Local governments that are concerned about the legality of their own sign regulations should work with their legal counsel to review those regulations in light of these decisions and to ensure that the regulations are content neutral.
 Special emphasis should be focused on eliminating content-based sign categories and definitions like “real estate signs” or “political signs.”
 Listed below are some additional available resources:

-The International Sign Association (ISA) provides complimentary educational material and assistance to local governments in reviewing their sign regulations.
-Since the Reed decision was issued in June 2015, ISA has been educating local officials about the decision through workshops, webinars and seminars, and the Sign Research Foundation has developed resource materials on the case.
+Additionally, the International Sign Association (ISA) provides complimentary educational material and assistance to local governments in reviewing their sign regulations.
+Since the Reed decision was issued in June 2015, ISA has been educating local officials about the decision through workshops, webinars and seminars.
+Information can be found on their website about both Reed v.
+Town of Gilbert and Austin v.
+Reagan Nat.
+Advertising of Austin.
 For free assistance, please contact ISA through [email protected].